MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-merge-function.md

 ---
 # bag_merge()

-Merges `dynamic` property-bags into a `dynamic` property-bag with all properties merged.
+Merges `dynamic` property bags into a `dynamic` property bag object with all properties merged.

 ## Syntax